donglzh/donglzh/README.md

 ## Hi there 👋

-🔭 Focus on: C#, Go, Vue
+🔭 Focus on: Go, C#